-the areas of trade and investment, finance, green growth and corporate social responsibility; and to enhance the sense of shared social responsibility.124 (July 2010, Seoul Summit website)
+Korea is organizing a business summit in Seoul, gathering about 100 major corporate chairs and CEOs from around the world on November 10-11, 2010.
+The key goals are for the private sector to take the lead on stimulus; to engage CEOs and the business sector in the areas of trade and investment, finance, green growth and corporate social responsibility; and to enhance the sense of shared social responsibility.125 (July 2010, Seoul Summit website)

 The Korean summit will be held in Seoul on November 11-12, 2010.
-Just ahead of the summit, Korea will also be organizing a business summit on November 10-11 to establish networks among CEOs and provide an opportunity for dialogue between global CEOs and G20 leaders.125 (February 11, 2010, US Fed News)
+Just ahead of the summit, Korea will also be organizing a business summit on November 10-11 to establish networks among CEOs and provide an opportunity for dialogue between global CEOs and G20 leaders.126 (February 11, 2010, US Fed News)